mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 fi
 ```

-These scripts are available on Github:
+These scripts are available on GitHub:

 - [mtlynch/zfs-encrypted-backup](https://github.com/mtlynch/zfs-encrypted-backup)